coq-community/coqeal/README.md

 ==========================================

-This repository contains a subset of the work that was developed in the context of the ForMath european project (2009-2013).
+This repository contains a subset of the work that was developed in the context of the ForMath european project (2009-2013), and was extended afterwards.
 This archive is split in four parts:

-- theory (package  CoqEAL_theory), which contains  formal developments in algebra and optimized algorithms on mathcomp data structures.
+- theory (package  CoqEAL.theory), which contains  formal developments in algebra and optimized algorithms on mathcomp data structures.

-- refinements (package  CoqEAL_refinements), which is a framework to ease change of data representation during a proof.
+- refinements (package  CoqEAL.refinements), which is a framework to ease change of data representation during a proof.

-- attic, files to adapt from previous versions of CoqEAL

 - doc, tools for generating documentation out of local documentation.